secretstartups/handbook/job-families/engineering/infrastructure/site-reliability-engineer/index.html.md

 1. Able to create innovative solutions that push GitLab's technical abilities ahead of the curve
 1. Deep knowledge of GitLab and 4 areas of expertise.
 Knowledge of each area of expertise enough to mentor and guide other team members in those areas.
 1. Contributes to GitLab codebase to resolve issues and add new functionality
+1. Collaborates with stable counterpart teams to contribute to future architecture and influence roadmap.

 Execution:
 1. Strives for automation either by coding it or by leading and influencing developers to build systems that are easy to run in production.
 1. Measure the risk of introduced features to plan ahead and improve the infrastructure.
-1. Proposes and drives architectural changes that affect the whole company to solve scaling and performance problems
+1. Proposes and drives architectural changes that affect the whole company to solve scaling and performance problems.
+1. Directly participates in contributing to and influencing the future direction of stable counterpart groups towards a more resilient and reliable GitLab product.
-1. Leads significant project work for OKR level goals for the team
+1. Leads significant project work for OKR level goals for the team.

 Communication and Collaboration:
-1. Works with engineers across the whole company influencing design to create features that will work well with SaaS and self hosted platforms
+1. Works with engineers across the whole company influencing design to create features that will work well with SaaS and self hosted platforms.
-1. Runs RCAs and epic level planning meetings to get meaningful work scheduled into the plan
+1. Runs RCAs and epic level planning meetings to get meaningful work scheduled into the plan.
+1. Lead the organization in identifying trends, drawing conclusion from problems we face, and establishing the actions needed to resolve these issues within forums such as engineering allocations.

 Influence and Maturity:
 1. Writes in-depth documentation that shares knowledge and radiates GitLab technical strengths